 - sexual violence such as forcing you to do something you don't want to do, pressuring you to have sex, or making you watch pornography

 - financial abuse such as not letting you work or taking your money.

-If you're worried about violence or abuse from your partner, ex-partner or a member of your family you should ask for help and advice.
+If you're worried about violence or abuse from your partner, ex-partner or a member of your family you can get help and advice.

-For help in an emergency call 999.
-You can also call the police on 101 in a non-emergency.
+For help in an emergency call 999 or you can call the police on 101 in a non-emergency.

 Plymouth Domestic Abuse Service (PDAS) and refuge